algosup/2024-2025-project-2-serious-game-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 ## Document purpose

 The purpose of this document is to describe how the program will be created.
-It will be updated following the advancements of the project, to match what has been done during the development phase.
+It will be updated following the advancements of the project.

 # Project definition